 Many hours can be spent educating ourselves on self-improvement, but without action none of this education matters.
 This seven-day journey will set you on the right path to clearing out the junk and making room for the meaning.

-Note: Each of these steps needs to be infused with a meditation practice, even if it’s just five minutes a day.
-The reason is that meditation will support you and help you develop the rest of your habits.
+Note: Consider infusing each of these steps with a meditation practice, even if only five minutes a day.
+Meditation will help you develop new habits and support any changes you wish to make.

 Day One: Wake up early.